jaspangler/amazon-basics-ups-linux/doc/Setup.md

 # Other Options

-Commands such as acpi, upower, and others may help on ARM devices such as Raspberry Pi.
+Commands such as acpi, upower, NUT, and others may help on ARM devices such as Raspberry Pi.

 # References

 Power Panel Personal for Linux - https://www.cyberpowersystems.com/product/software/power-panel-personal/powerpanel-for-linux/

 How to Check Battery Status Using Linux Command Line - https://www.linuxjournal.com/content/how-check-battery-status-using-linux-command-line

+How to Monitor UPS with Raspberry Pi with NUT - https://www.howtoraspberry.com/2020/11/how-to-monitor-ups-with-raspberry-pi/